 Is your organization building trusted consumer relationships that help you monetize your streaming content?
-In our first blog of the Consumer Intelligence series (‘How to Optimize your 2nd Most Important Asset to Drive Streaming Revenue’), we emphasized the importance of your 1st party data and how Infinitive helps companies get the value out of their data by a 3-step process – Collect, Protect, and Connect.
+In our first blog of the Consumer Intelligence series (1st Party Data, Clean Rooms, and Privacy — Why it’s so Hot), we emphasized the importance of your 1st party data and how Infinitive helps companies get the value out of their data by a 3-step process – Collect, Protect, and Connect.
 In this article, we will discuss the Collection step of the process.

 What’s Your Data Strategy